rohitrokade00358/breast-cancer-prediction/README.md

 ## 📜 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) — free to use, modify, and distribute with attribution.

 ---

+## 🙌 Acknowledgments

+- Scikit-learn team for machine learning utilities
+- Django community for the robust web framework
+- UCI for the Breast Cancer dataset

+---